 - Community Studies 102, Preparation for Field Studies.
 Offered spring quarter only.

-In addition to the sequential core curriculum, students must successfully complete three topical courses to develop expertise in their social justice focus before going on field study.
-We encourage students to take as many topical courses as possible.
+In addition to the sequential core curriculum, students must successfully complete three upper-division topical courses to develop expertise in their social justice focus before going on field study.
+Students are encouraged to take as many topical courses as possible.

 Each student fulfills a senior capstone requirement by completing a senior essay or a senior thesis; exceptional students may fulfill the capstone by offering a student-directed seminar.